reytoms/Portfolio/dataviz3.md

 a.
 The sketch is not drawn for all countries.
 The goal was just to show how the data would be visualized.

 b.
-Content not written in
+Content not written neatly.
+I will fix this in the final visualization by printing the title and other written data.

 ## __Step four: Test the solution

 Below are response from different audiences:

-**Question 1: Can you tell me what you think this is? **
+**Question 1: Can you tell me what you think this is?**

  Friend 1: Is this a medal tally for some games?
 Until I saw the title, I was confused which games this was referring to.

  Friend 2: Medal tally for the Olympics Tokyo 2020

-**Question 2: Can you describe to me what this is telling you? **
+**Question 2: Can you describe to me what this is telling you?**

  Friend 1: It tells me that USA, China, and ROC topped the Olympic games 2020.